Seeed-Studio/wiki-documents/docs/BeagleBone_Green_Wireless.md

 - Robot

-###BBGW Starter Tutorial #1-#6
+### Starter Tutorial #1-#6
-Here are some tutorials for the starters to use some Grove modules to realize their interesting ideas with BeagleBone Green Wireless(BBGW).
+Here are some tutorials for the starters to use some Grove modules to realize their interesting ideas with SeeedStudio BeagleBone Green Wireless.
 The tutorials are based on Python and mraa/upm library.

 |#1 The Breath LED|#2 Storm on your table|#3 Speak Louuuuuudly|
 |---------------|-----|--------------|